 This process art activity is designed to introduce preschoolers and young learners to the concept of symmetry in a fun and creative way.
 By creating beautiful heart-shaped prints using paint and folded paper, children will get to explore the beautiful world of symmetrical patterns.
 Dive into this delightful symmetry activity and watch your child's creativity take flight!

-We have been doing this symmetry printing art for Halloween, Christmas and now Valentine’s Day.
-It’s interesting to watch my 3yo develop her own understanding of symmetry through this process art.
+We have done symmetry printing art for Halloween and Christmas.
+I love watching my 3yo develop her own understanding of symmetry through this process art.
 She was intrigued to observe how the paint on one side of the heart was printed on the other side when she folded the paper.